re-actors/alls-green/README.md

 ## Options

-There are two options — `allowed-failures` and `jobs`.
-The former is optional but the later is mandatory. `allowed-failures` tells the action which jobs should not affect the outcome, by default all the jobs will be "voting". `jobs` is an object representing the jobs that should affect the decision of whether the pipeline failed or not, it is important to pass a JSON-serialized `needs` context to this argument.
+There are three options — `allowed-failures`, `allowed-skips` and `jobs`.
+The first two are optional but `jobs` is mandatory.
+`allowed-failures` tells the action which jobs should not affect the outcome if they don't succeed, by default all the jobs will be "voting".
+Same goes for `allowed-skips` — it won't allow the listed jobs to affect the outcome if they are skipped but are still "voting" in case they run. `jobs` is an object representing the jobs that should affect the decision of whether the pipeline failed or not, it is important to pass a JSON-serialized `needs` context to this argument.